 Now is a good time to step back and learn about what you’re getting into when you hover your finger over some apps’ Install buttons.

 Worries: Hacking, privacy

-Using apps on your smartphone will usually involve tradeoffs.
+Using apps on your smartphone usually involves trade-offs.
 The user gives up some data in exchange for permission to use the app.
 Here are some tips for safer downloading:

-1. Download from the well-known app stores such as Apple App and Google Play, and don't forget that Amazon, Samsung and other established companies also provide apps.
+1. Download from the well-known app stores such as Apple App Store and Google Play Store.
+Don’t forget that Amazon, Samsung and other established companies also provide apps.

 2. Never give out your passwords.

 4. Read reviews and ratings.
 Only download apps that are highly rated, well reviewed and have been around for more than a few weeks or months.

 7. Avoid giving apps access to your contacts.

 8. Ask yourself if you really need the app.